Xue Zhi Zhao, Ph.D.

 4-Amino-1-hydroxy-2-oxo-1,8-naphthyridine-containing Compounds Having High Potency against Raltegravir-resistant Integrase Mutants of HIV-1.J.
 Med.
 Chem.
 57(12): 5190-202, 2014. [ Journal Article ]

 Dr. Zhao received his Ph.D. degree in organic chemistry from Lanzhou University with professor Yongqiang Tu in 2005.
 He then joined the Laboratory of Medicinal Chemistry, NCI as a NIH Visiting Fellow under the direction of Dr. Terrence Burke.
 He was appointed as a Research Fellow in 2008 and subsequently in 2010 as a Staff Scientist in the Chemical Biology Laboratory.
+In 2019, he was promoted as a CCR Associate Scientist.
 His research focuses on developing HIV-1 integrase inhibitors as potential anti-AIDS agents and tyrosyl-DNA phosphodiesterase 1 inhibitors as anti-cancer agents.
+He has also developed a series of peptide polo-like kinase polo-box domain-binding inhibitors as anti-cancer agents.